CRICMIND.AI

 Venue Intelligence: Wankhede Is a Chaser's Ground — But Not Against MI

 The Wankhede Stadium in Mumbai is one of cricket's most data-rich venues in T20 history, and its numbers are non-negotiable.
 Across 125 IPL matches at this ground, teams batting second have won 68 times compared to 56 victories for the side batting first, making the chasing win percentage a decisive 54.4%.
 The average first-innings score sits at 171, which means captains who post 180 or more here are operating in genuinely safe territory.
-The pitch historically offers pace bowlers assistance in the first six overs before flattening into a batting paradise between overs 7 and 15, and the short square boundaries — among the smallest in the IPL at 59 metres on each side — make power-hitters like Rohit Sharma and Andre Russell statistical anomalies on this ground.
+The pitch historically offers pace bowlers assistance in the first six overs before flattening into a batting paradise between overs 7 and 15, and the short square boundaries — among the smallest in the IPL at 59 metres on each side — make power-hitters like Rohit Sharma and Cameron Green statistical anomalies on this ground.
 Dew from the Arabian Sea typically makes the ball skid onto the bat in the second innings, further tilting conditions in favor of the chasing side.
-Expect Hardik Pandya to win the toss and bowl first.
+Expect Shubman Gill to win the toss and bowl first.

 Head-to-Head: MI's Dominance Is Historically Suffocating